coderofsalvation/coderofsalvation.github.io/_posts/2015-04-12-open-api-specs-vs-patent-intellectual-property-schizophrenia.md

 One could argue that the apidesign itself isnt IP worthy, and that its code, databasecontent and users is of higher importance.
 But is this really true?

-The weird thing is that lots of software is already been written by software.
+Lots of software, in some way or another, gets written by software itself.
+Sure there's some gluecode, but most of the basic components have been written by others already.
 So if we're generating the software by combining previously generated software..who's writing it?
 I guess businesses have to look in other ways to protect their business.